Samjean50/linux_shell_scripting/README.md

 #### 2.2.
 Initialize Git Repository
-* Initialize a Git repository in the project directory to track changes.
+* I initialized a Git repository in the project directory to track changes.
 * Command: ```git init```

  #### 2.3.
 Create a Bash Script File (.sh)
- * Create a shell script file named multiplication table where the Bash code will be written.
+ * I created a shell script file named multiplication table where the Bash code will be written.
  * Command: ```touch multiplication_table```
  ![Create file](images/create-file.png)

 #### 2.4.
 Make the Script Executable
-* Change the file permissions to make the script executable
+* I changed the file permissions to make the script executable

 * Command:
 ```chmod+x multiplication-table.sh```